laristra/wonton/doc/concepts.md

 # Wonton Concepts      {#concepts}

 ## Wrappers
 Mesh and state or data associated with the mesh are fundamental data structures in any physics based application.
-In general, the application can have its own native data structures or use managers/frameworks for the mesh and associated state.
+In general, the application has its own native data structures with its native interface for data access.

-It becomes much harder to design generic libraries targetting particular problems with the differences in underlying mesh data structures and their access patterns.
+This makes it harder to design generic libraries that can work with different applications with different native APIs.
+One way to overcome this problem is to access data through a wrapper.
+A wrapper is an implementation of an interface to the native interface and can be used to avoid data copy between application and the library if the wrapper interface provides the essential queries required by the library.

-A key design aspect adopted by both Portage and Tangram is to template on mesh and state wrapper types ensuring that any application code can use them regardless of their API for the underlying mesh data structures.
+Both Portage and Tangram are templated on mesh and state wrapper types ensuring that any application code can use them regardless of their native API while avoiding data copy.

-The user is responsible for writing a mesh and state wrapper that provides basic information regarding how to access certain mesh and state components, e.g., how to get nodes, faces, cell data etc. Wonton is the library with such mesh and state wrappers.
-Currently, Wonton has examples of wrappers to the Jali mesh framework and FleCSI Burton Mesh Specialization as well as a native flat mesh/state wrappers.
+Wonton primarily serves two purposes:
+1. It defines a common interface to access mesh and field data from any application.
+2. It serves as a repository of example wrappers, specifically to the Jali mesh framework, FleCSI Burton Mesh Specialization and couple of native mesh/state wrappers.

+We now describe the common interface and its design.

 ### Mesh Wrapper Design
 The mesh wrappers are designed to use a Curiously Recurring Template Pattern